 Controls in a video game (usually from the Fifth Generation

-) that don't allow you to turn and move forward at the same time, much like a tank.
+) that don't allow you to turn and move forward at the same time, much like a tank or a tractor.

 At one time, turning a tank meant putting the treads on one side in neutral or reverse while the other side continued forward.
 Because of this, tanks couldn't really move forward while turning — they had to stop completely, rotate, and then continue on their way.
 Modern tracked vehicles have largely overcome this with gearing that lets the treads to run at slightly different speeds, which allows for graceful turns, but sharp turns typically still require the tank to stop moving forward.